sirixdb/sirixdb.github.io/transactional-cursor-api.md

 **Note that the binary JSON-format in SirixDB allows duplicate object record keys, which are ordered.
 Upper layers, however, may simply store object records in a hash map, thus not keeping track of the order nor supporting duplicate record keys.**

 ## Create a Database With a Single Resource
-First, we want to show how to create a database with a single resource.

 ### Create an XML Database and Resource
+First, we want to show how to create a database with a single resource:

 ```java
 // XML-file to import.